 The Company uses the following frequently recurring industry terms in this news release: “bbls” refers to barrels, “mcf” refers to thousand cubic feet, and “boe” refers to barrel of oil equivalent.
 Disclosure provided herein in respect of a boe may be misleading, particularly if used in isolation.
 A boe conversion rate of six thousand cubic feet of natural gas to one barrel of oil equivalent has been used for the calculation of boe amounts in this news release.
 This boe conversion rate is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.

 This news release refers to certain financial measures that are not determined in accordance with IFRS (or “GAAP”).
-This news release contains the terms “adjusted funds flow”, “adjusted funds flow per share”, “operating netback”, “net operating expenses”, and “net transportation and marketing expenses” which do not have any standardized meaning prescribed by GAAP and therefore may not be comparable to similar measures used by other companies.
+This news release contains the terms “adjusted funds flow”, “adjusted funds flow per share”, “adjusted working capital (deficiency)”, “operating netback” and “net operating expenses” which do not have any standardized meaning prescribed by GAAP and therefore may not be comparable to similar measures used by other companies.
 The Company uses these measures to help evaluate its performance.

-Management considers adjusted funds flow to be a key measure as it demonstrates the Company’s ability to generate the cash necessary to fund future capital investments and abandonment obligations and to repay debt, if any.
+Management uses adjusted funds flow to analyze performance and considers it a key measure as it demonstrates the Company’s ability to generate the cash necessary to fund future capital investments and abandonment obligations and to repay debt, if any.
 Adjusted funds flow is a non-GAAP measure and has been defined by the Company as cash flow from operating activities excluding the change in non-cash working capital related to operating activities and expenditures on decommissioning obligations.
-The Company also presents adjusted funds flow per share whereby amounts per share are calculated using weighted average shares outstanding, consistent with the calculation of net earnings per share.
-Adjusted funds flow is reconciled from cash flow from operating activities under the heading “Cash Flow from Operations and Adjusted Funds Flow” in the Company’s MD&A for the three months ended March 31, 2019, which is available on SEDAR at www.sedar.com.
+The Company also presents adjusted funds flow per share whereby amounts per share are calculated using weighted average shares outstanding, consistent with the calculation of net earnings (loss) per share.
+Adjusted funds flow is reconciled from cash flow from operating activities under the heading “Cash Flow from Operations and Adjusted Funds Flow” in the Company’s MD&A for the three months ended March 31, 2021, which is available under the Company’s profile on SEDAR at www.sedar.com.

 Net operating expenses is calculated as operating expenses less processing revenues.
 Management uses net operating expenses to determine the current periods’ cash cost of operating expenses less processing revenue and net operating expenses per boe is used to measure operating efficiency on a comparative basis.
 The measure approximates the Company’s operating expenses relative to its produced volumes by excluding third party operating costs.